Azure/data-api-builder/docs/relationships.md

 ### Many-To-Many Relationship

 Many to many relationships can be seen as a pair of One-to-Many and Many-to-One relationships working together.
-An author can surely write more than one book (a One-to-Many relationship), but is also true than more than one author can work on the same book (a Many-to-One relationship).
+An author can surely write more than one book (a One-to-Many relationship), but is also true that more than one author can work on the same book (a Many-to-One relationship).

-Data API builder support this type of relationship natively:
+Data API builder supports this type of relationship natively:

 - using a pair of One-to-Many/Many-to-One relationships
 - using a *linking object*

 #### Using a pair of One-to-Many/Many-to-One relationships

 Continuing using the books and authors sample, one business requirement that is likely to be there is to keep track of how royalties are split between the authors of a book.
-To implement such requirement a dedicate entity that link together an author, a book and the assigned royalties is needed, so that there are three entities involved.
+To implement such requirement a dedicated entity that link together an author, a book and the assigned royalties is needed, so that there are three entities involved.
 If

 - `authors`, to represent biographical details of authors
 - `books`, to represent book data like title and ISBN